GinoSunset/User-configuration-control/README.md

 USER CONFIGURATION CONTROL
 =============
-project to upload and save configuration files from user.
+project to upload and save configuration files.
+Associate conf with user.

 Requirements
 -----------